analogicus/lelo_gr03_sky130a/README.md

 | Technology          |         | Skywater 130 nm |         |       |
 | AVDD                | 1.7     | 1.8             | 1.9     | V     |
 | Temperature         | -40     | 27              | 125     | C     |

+# Milestone 1:
+The files for milestone 1 are uploaded on branch Henrik and include BANDGAP_OTA.sch, BANDGAP_CURCUIT.sch and BANDGAP_OTA.

+The OTA is based on a two stage Miller OTA.
+The transistors were chosen for their low treshold voltage, as they worked with the DC input level.

+The overhead bandgap curcuit was made from the standard bandgap design following the instructions in the AIC course.

+The sizes for CTAT and PTAT were calculated using the formulas from the course.